 A machine learning model is never truly "finished."
 It is not a product you build once; it is a capability that must grow and evolve.
 An AI risk model requires retraining as new regulations emerge or as operational processes alter the risk landscape.
 It needs continuous monitoring to detect performance degradation and feedback loops where EHS professionals validate or correct its outputs.

 This "Human-in-the-Loop" (HITL) approach is fundamental.
+It is a process where an expert checks and corrects the AI’s suggestions to ensure they remain accurate and safe.
+Crucially, this validation work does not add to the safety officer's load.
+It replaces the hours currently wasted on manual data entry and report cleaning with high-value verification of the system's logic.
 The AI is not a final "decision-maker"; it is a "decision-support" tool for a competent expert whose real-world judgment is irreplaceable.
 This iterative, collaborative process is incompatible with a fixed-project mindset.
 The goal should be a long-term partnership focused on collaboratively improving the system's intelligence.

-My role is to reframe the conversation from "buying an AI" to "building an AI-ready foundation."
+The conversation must shift from "buying an AI" to "building an AI-ready foundation."
 This is achieved through a practical, phased implementation that manages expectations and de-risks the investment.

 Here, we establish the "data refinery."
 We implement data governance protocols, cleanse critical historical data, and run a small-scale Proof of Concept (PoC) on a limited, clean dataset.
 For example, testing a Natural Language Processing (NLP) model to automatically classify unstructured near-miss reports.
+Automating the classification of thousands of near-miss reports via NLP saves hundreds of expert hours, providing an immediate return on the "data refinery" investment.
 This not only delivers immediate value by saving expert time but also builds the labeled dataset required for future models.
 It validates that the data contains valuable patterns and proves the business case for a larger investment.

 Only after the foundation is set do we begin deploying AI features.
 We start small with a single, high-impact use case.
 This could be a predictive model for ergonomic risks, or a Computer Vision (CV) model to monitor PPE compliance in a specific area.
 This feature is not a final deliverable but the start of an evolutionary process where we monitor, gather feedback, and iterate.
 This Human-in-the-Loop process, where EHS experts actively train and refine the system, is what "grows" the AI from a simple tool into a genuine strategic asset.